justinrkinsman/---NEW---RockPaperScissors/rps/README.md

 ROCK beats SCISSORS
 SCISSORS beats ROCK

 If your guess beats the computer's guess, you win.
 First to win five rounds wins the game.
+You will then be able to choose between starting a new game and resetting the scores to 0, or entering a new name.

 # Features

 The front-end of this project was built using React.
-I used state hook to render the page using a single component rather than have to make multiple files each with different components and functions.
-The intention of the project is to showcase my design skills moreso than my coding prowess.
+The intention of the project is to showcase my design skills more so than my coding prowess and was mostly meant as a fun refresher on CSS for me.

 # Running the game